Alipsa/ride/README.md

 that dependencies are correct prior to integration testing in embedded mode on e.g. an app server.
 In the Packages tab you can see a list of packages loaded for the session (in case you missed a library call in the script but loaded it from another script - the session is shared).

+#### Creating R reports in Munin
+Ride also supports developing, downloading and publishing reports for the [Munin Reports server](https://github.com/perNyfelt/munin).
+Both formats (R based reports producing HTML i.e. mr files, and markdown with R enhancements (similar to rmd) i.e. mdr files) are supported natively in Ride.
+When you edit an mr or mdr file a view button will apear in the button bar allowing you to preview the report.
+Parameterized reports are also supported.

 ### Installing and Running ride
 Go to the releases tab and expand the assets section at the bottom of the release.